 The Equality Act (2010) states that “a person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex.”
 This means that this person is protected by the law even if they have not undergone surgery or received treatment.
+In the Equality Act, sex can mean either male or female, or a group of people like men or boys, or women or girls.

 Transgender and Trans are both commonly used terms to describe those seeking or having undergone Gender Reassignment procedures.
 ‘Trans’ is widely understood as a term to describe people whose gender is not the same as, or does not sit comfortably with, their sex as recorded at birth.
 Trans people may describe themselves using one or more of a wide variety of terms and which cover both gender identity and expression.

-It is also recognised that there are other identities for example; non-binary, gender-fluid, asexual, bi-gendered, gender-queer etc. which also face very similar problems, obstacles, discrimination and harassment.
+It is also recognised that there are other identities for example, non-binary, gender-fluid, asexual, bi-gendered, gender-queer etc. which also face very similar problems, obstacles, discrimination and harassment.
 The same consideration should be given to these groups on ethical grounds as they are clearly distinct, yet possess related characteristics, and while not defined by descriptors contained within the 2010 Equality Act, are clearly in need of similar sensitivities.

 People who experience gender dysphoria (clinical diagnosis for someone who doesn’t feel comfortable with the sex they were assigned at birth) or have issues relating to gender identity can often lead to a person deciding to undergo gender reassignment or seek support.